centreon/centreon-documentation/en/service-mapping/remote-server.md

 The procedure for installing the Centreon BAM module on a Centreon Remote Server is the same as on a Central server and needs additionnal action.

-  Step 1: Install the extension using the standard install procedure Step 2: Follow the extra steps described below.
+1. Install the extension using the standard install procedure
+2. Follow the extra steps described below.

 ## Step 2: Configure Centreon Broker